emgong/double-takes/app/posts/2017-07-21-remote-pair-tmate-and-tmux.md

 ### Sharing with tmate

-Open a pair session and attach to you existing tmux session.
+Open a pair session and attach to your existing tmux session.
 The tmate share url is printed and copied to your (OS X) clipboard.

 ``` sh
 tmate-pair foo